 Analyte Collection Number of Health's Data Anomalous Period Results Range (mR/day) Data?
-External Rad Quarterly / Semiannual 170 0.17 to 0.44 no
+External Rad Quarterly / Semiannual 170 0.15 to 0.33 no

 Health categorizes its external radiation monitoring sites by their location type, as described in Section 3.3.2.
 Figure 3.3.5 shows the average, minimum, and maximum radiation rates for all of the sites in each location category.
 This graph includes data from all of Health's monitoring sites, except for the location inside the 100B Reactor building since this site is not an environmental monitoring location with potential public access.
-As can be seen, the average radiation rates are similar for all location categories, except for the distant sites where the average is lower.
-The maximum radiation rates are slightly higher for the sites that are onsite and near to contaminated or operational facilities, or along the Hanford perimeter.
-Health estimates the baseline external radiation at Hanford to be approximately 80 mrem/yr.
+As can be seen, the average radiation rates are similar for all location categories, with the average at distant sites being slightly lower and the average at sites along the Columbia River near the 300 Area being slightly higher.
+The average daily external radiation rate from sites distant from contaminated facilities results in an annual dose of approximately 80 mrem.